-On the other hand, you’d do well to remember that the Bluetick Coonhound is sensitive to harsh words, so being firm can prove to be difficult.
-Don’t be discouraged because this breed is intelligent and perform trailing exercises very well.
-If you are not a seasoned pet owner, the Bluetick Coonhound will be a bit difficult to navigate, training wise.
+On the other hand, you’d do well to remember that the Bluetick Coonhound is sensitive to harsh words, so being too firm with these dogs can prove to be difficult.
+Don’t be discouraged because this breed is intelligent and performs trailing exercises very well.
+If you are not a seasoned pet owner, the Bluetick Coonhound will be a bit difficult to navigate, training-wise.

-A delicate balance of positive, yet firm training must be established to achieve the best results.
-If it proves to be too challenging to find that balance, then it might be a wise idea to enrol your Bluetick Coondog into some sort of training program.
+A delicate balance of positive reinforcement training and an assertive, confident attitude must be established to achieve the best results.
+If it proves to be too challenging to find that balance, then it might be a wise idea to enroll your Bluetick Coondog into some sort of training program.
 Not only will this take the pressure off (especially for any first time dog owners), but it will also help establish an early training regime.
 This is a wise option for dogs who are tricky to train and will pay off in the long run.

 Male Bluetick Coonhounds weigh 55 to 80 pounds, while females weigh 45 to 65 pounds.

-The Bluetick Coonhound also needs plenty of space, so take it outdoors often.
-After training is complete, you should notice how mindful your dog is of you.
+The Bluetick Coonhound needs plenty of space, and are generally not considered to be a suitable breed for apartment living.
 Bluetick Coonhounds will drool on occasion, and the breed loves to howl and bark, usually very loudly.
-The Bluetick Coonhound is a working hunting dog, so it will keep you busy.
+The Bluetick Coonhound is a working hunting dog, so they will keep you busy.
 These dogs need attention and activities to thrive.
-So these dogs are best suited to owners that can keep up and ideally live in a home with a big backyard, farm, or a similar rural setting.
+As a result, these dogs are best suited to owners that can keep up and ideally live in a home with a big backyard, farm, or a similar rural setting.

 Common Health Problems

-The Bluetick Coonhound is a fairly healthy breed, but it is prone to hip dysplasia, cataracts, and Krabbes disease.
-It’s important to maintain regularly scheduled checkups with a veterinarian (especially as your pooch ages into it’s senior years) to ensure that any potential health issues are identified and treated as quickly as possible.
+The Bluetick Coonhound is a fairly healthy breed, but they are prone to hip dysplasia, cataracts, and Krabbe's disease.
+It’s important to maintain regularly scheduled checkups with a veterinarian (especially as your pooch ages into their senior years) to ensure that any potential health issues are identified and treated as quickly as possible.

 Bluetick Coonhounds have a life expectancy of 11 to 12 years.

 Get off the couch, because your Bluetick Coonhound needs daily vigorous exercise.
-If your Bluetick Coonhound doesn’t get a long, brisk daily walk, it may become high strung and destructive.
+If your Bluetick Coonhound doesn’t get a long, brisk daily walk, they may become high strung and destructive.
 Bred for physical exercise, the Bluetick Coonhound is an anxious and energetic dog.
-Natural hunters, the Bluetick Coonhound has a tendency to run off and hunt if it is not kept in a fenced-in area.
+As a natural hunter, the Bluetick Coonhound has a tendency to run off and hunt if they are not kept in a fenced-in area.
 In other words, this breed needs highly active owners who can keep up with them.
 Otherwise, they will find destructive ways to burn off their excess energy that you certainly won’t appreciate.

 The American Kennel Club says this about the breed: “Like many coonhounds, the Bluetick Coonhound gets its name from a coat pattern, which is dark blue in color and covered in a ticking or mottled pattern.
 Working ability is very important to owners who prize the sturdy and athletic Bluetick for its skill in trailing and treeing raccoons and other small animals.
 Blueticks are known for having the typical coonhound “bawling” bark.
 This steady and determined breed can stay on the most intricate of tracks, making it a prized companion for active sporting families.”

 The Bluetick Coonhound’s coat color is dark blue, with a thickly mottled body, with various shaped black spots on back, ears and sides.
-Overall, its tricolor coat has a uniquely speckled-blue look.
-The ticking effect is due to its black-colored hairs on a white background, creating a bluing effect.
-Its head and ears are predominantly black.
-The Bluetick Coonhound can have tan markings, which appear over the eyes, on cheeks, chest and below the tail, and will the dog will have red ticking on feet and lower legs.
-AKC standard prefers more blue than black on body, and there should be more blue ticking than white.
+Overall, their tricolor coat has a uniquely speckled-blue look.
+The ticking effect is due to the black-colored hairs on a white background, creating a bluing effect.
+Their head and ears are predominantly black.
+The Bluetick Coonhound can have tan markings, which appear over the eyes, on cheeks, chest and below the tail, and the dog will have red ticking on feet and lower legs.
+The AKC standard prefers more blue than black on the body, and there should be more blue ticking than white.

-When it comes to grooming, an occasional brushing will do as these are pretty much low-maintenance dogs when it comes to coat care.
-You’ll have to pay special attention to its ears to keep them clean and infection-free.
-Those floppy ears aren’t just adorable, they are also traps for dirt and infection.
-So pay special attention and care to your Bluetick Coonhounds ears to ensure that nothing goes wrong.
+As for grooming, an occasional brushing will do as these are pretty much low-maintenance dogs when it comes to coat care.
+You’ll have to pay special attention to their ears to keep them clean and infection-free.
+Those floppy ears aren’t just adorable, they are also traps for dirt and infection, so pay special attention and care to your Bluetick Coonhounds ears to ensure that nothing goes wrong.

 Start training and socializing your Bluetick Coonhound puppy as early as possible to ensure that no unfortunate behavioral issues develop.
-It is also important establish boundaries and make sure not to over-exercise your puppy as it grows up.
+It is also important to establish boundaries and make sure not to over-exercise your puppy as they grow up.
 These dogs require careful training in order to thrive, so take these responsibilities seriously and don’t let those precious and impressionable puppy days go to waste.